capitalhere/DS110_Pokemon/README.md

 Dr. Gold is the best professor!

-The posted code will be my attempt at figuring out how successful is random forests.
+The posted code (jupyter notebook file) will be my attempt at figuring out how successful is random forests.